yalidu/yalidu.github.io/_pages/about.md

 <!--

+* 23 Nov 2022 - Welcome [Dr. Tingting Yuan](https://sites.google.com/view/tyuan) from University of Göttingen, Germany to visit our group.
+Her visit is supported by Alexander von Humboldt Foundation

 machine learning and reinforcement learning, especially in the topics of multi-agent learning, policy evaluation, social agents, and applications to Game AI and data science.

 # Prior to joining King's, I was a postdoc researcher at Centre for AI, [University College London](https://www.ucl.ac.uk/ai-centre/).